tc39/notes/meetings/2019-06/june-5.md

 [PR](https://github.com/tc39/ecma402/pull/345)
 - [slides](https://docs.google.com/presentation/d/131l-GAqhs7SRsjsa2MmOLdou7gr2_Vl_0dTl1MhyTb0)

-FTG: 3 PRs depend on each other and are fairly small, no separate proposal and addressing them one by them.
+FYT: 3 PRs depend on each other and are fairly small, no separate proposal and addressing them one by them.

-FTG.
+FYT.
 Int.DateTimeFormat, three different things: adding support for formatting period, dayPeriod and controlling millisecondsdigit..

-FTG: Format Quarter, allow datetime format to support a quarter formatting [see slides]
+FYT: Format Quarter, allow datetime format to support a quarter formatting [see slides]

-FTG: New type for quarter returned by formatToParts.
+FYT: New type for quarter returned by formatToParts.

 MBS: Can we have a consensus with the PR process?